Virginia Mason Athletic Center: History

 The site was formerly home to a coal tar refinery and creosote plant.
 Seahawks owner Paul Allen purchased the land in 2000 through his company Vulcan Real Estate, with approval from the City of Renton and the state Department of Ecology.
 Along with the construction of the facility, an agreement was created to restore the environmental climate of the site and its wetlands by improving and redeveloping the site.

 During the Seahawks' first ten seasons (1976–85), the team's headquarters was located in Kirkland at the southern end of the Lake Washington Shipyard (now Carillon Point), on the shores of Lake Washington.
 The summer training camps were held across the state at Eastern Washington University in Cheney, southwest of Spokane.

-When the team's new headquarters in Kirkland was completed in 1986, the Seahawks held training camp there for the next eleven seasons.
+When the team's new headquarters in Kirkland was completed ahead of the 1986 season, the Seahawks held training camp there for the next eleven seasons.
 While there, the players stayed in the dormitories of the adjacent Northwest College.
-In 1997, the team returned training camp to Cheney through 2006, then returned to Kirkland in 2007 because of the scheduled China Bowl game that was later canceled.
+For the 1997 season, the team returned training camp to Cheney through 2006, then returned to Kirkland in 2007 because of the scheduled China Bowl game that was later canceled.
 On May 9, 2006, the Seahawks announced plans for a state-of-the-art training facility to be located along Lake Washington.
 The 200000 sqft waterfront facility, second-largest in the NFL, would be located within the northern city limits of Renton and opened in the summer of 2008.

+The VMAC has hosted several international soccer teams that visit Seattle for exhibition matches and other games, primarily against Seattle Sounders FC.
+During the 2025 FIFA Club World Cup, the VMAC was designated as the training facility for Italian club Inter Milan.
+The football fields were temporarily replaced with grass soccer pitches.
+The team used the facility's auxiliary locker rooms and athletic rooms, as well as the normal weight rooms.